The Psychology of a Welcome Kit: How Financial Advisors Build Trust From Day One

 • Standardize It: Have pre-assembled kits ready, so every new client gets the same polished experience.

-• Include a Personal Touch: Even if the kit is standardized, a handwritten note makes it personal.
+• Personal Touch: Even if the kit is standardized, a handwritten note makes it feel bespoke.

-• Keep It Durable: Cheap swag is worse than no swag.
-Choose items people will actually keep and use.
+• Choose Durable Items: Cheap swag is worse than no swag.
+Pick long-lasting items clients won’t toss.

 Why This Matters for Referrals (Indirectly)